 Ah, weather.
 The nation’s favourite topic.
 But when the sky’s looking grim, life still goes on—and so do our journeys.
-Unfortunately, bad weather can compromise our driving—in particular, that all-important ability: to see and be seen.
-Because of this, it’s crucial you know exactly how to light your car responsibly and legally, whatever’s happening around beyond your windscreen.
+Unfortunately, dull weather can compromise our driving—in particular, that all-important ability: to see and be seen.
+Here’s where using your sidelights comes in.
+It’s crucial that you know exactly how to light your car responsibly and legally, whatever’s happening around beyond your windscreen.

-Sidelights (sometimes called parking lights) are usually contained in the same headlight unit as your normal headlights and full beams—on both front corners of your car.
+Sidelights (sometimes called parking lights) are positioned on the four corners of your car.
+At the front, they are usually contained in the same unit as your normal headlights.
 When illuminated, they emit a small white light.
-They’re also connected to some of the rear lights; when you turn them on, one tail light on each side will light up, and so will your back number plate.
+They’re also connected to some of the rear lights; when you turn them on, red tail lights on each side will light up, and so will your back number plate.

-When you turn your sidelights on—usually with a twist of one of the indicator stalks, or by turning a separate dial—you should see a symbol light up on your dashboard.
-This usually consists of 2 semi-circular type shapes in mirror image, each emitting light beams.
+When you turn them on—usually with a twist of one of the indicator stalks, or by turning a separate dial—you should see the sidelight symbol light up on your dashboard.
+This usually consists of two semi-circular type shapes in mirror image, each emitting light beams.

 Although they won’t help you see much further along the road ahead, sidelights have other, very important purposes.